autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

    **NOTE**: The initial letters of the `.msg` and `.srv` files must be capitalized.

-   For example we make msg files `GnssInsOrientation.msg` and `GnssInsOrientationStamped.msg` to define GNSS INS orientation messages:
+   As an example, let's make `.msg` files `GnssInsOrientation.msg` and `GnssInsOrientationStamped.msg` to define GNSS/INS orientation messages:

    ```console
    mkdir msg